mikenguyen13/marketing_research/21-branding.Rmd

 ### Brand Name

-@pogacar2021 found that linguistically feminine brand names increase perceived warmth, in turn, increases attitudes and choice share---both hypothetically and consequentially--- improves brand outcomes/ performance.
+@pogacar2021 found that linguistically feminine brand names increase perceived warmth, in turn, increases attitudes and choice share-both hypothetically and consequentially- improves brand outcomes/ performance.
 The positive effect of feminine brand name on brand performance is lower when subjects are male and when products are utilitarian.

 [@pavia1993] For technological items, alphanumeric brand names are more acceptable than for nontechnical products.